giovy10/MultipleManifest/README.md

 # MultipleManifest
 ## DIFFERENT BACKGROUND, DIFFERENT APK, DIFFERENT MANIFEST, ONLY ONE APP

+## TO WORK, THE NAME OF THE MANIFEST HAVE TO BE THE SAME OF THE NAME OF THE FLAVOR

-In this project, i create 2 different manifest, in addiction to the main, under the folder green and red(the main is inside the folder main).
+In this project, i create 3 different manifest, in addiction to the main, under the folder green, yellow and red(the main is inside the folder main).
 Then in gradle I added this code:

 `flavorDimensions "version"